NURSING 7152 - Specialised Perioperative Nursing Practice

-Course Code NURSING 7152 Course Specialised Perioperative Nursing Practice Coordinating Unit School of Nursing Term Semester 2 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Flexible delivery mode Available for Study Abroad and Exchange N Prerequisites NURSING 7145 Restrictions Available to M.NurSc and G.DipNurSc students only Course Description This course provides the clinician with the specialty-focused skills and knowledge to function at an advanced perioperative nurse level within the perioperative environment.
+Course Code NURSING 7152 Course Specialised Perioperative Nursing Practice Coordinating Unit Adelaide Nursing School Term Semester 2 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Flexible delivery mode Available for Study Abroad and Exchange N Prerequisites NURSING 7145 Assumed Knowledge Context of perioperative environment is known to student.
+Restrictions Graduate Diploma in Nursing Science or Master of Nursing Science Course Description This course provides the clinician with the specialty-focused skills and knowledge to function at an advanced perioperative nurse level within the perioperative environment.
 The course builds upon the knowledge and skills acquired along the patient's perioperative pathway and how these are applied to the numerous subspecialties of surgery and the implications on perioperative nursing practice, specifically the instrument and circulating nurse roles.
 The course examines and investigates the advanced knowledge and skills required to competently manage these patients.
 There is a strong focus on the acquisition of skills in the clinical environment.
 The completion of this course will enable the clinician to function at an advanced clinical level within their specialised area of perioperative nursing.

 Course Coordinator: Mrs Jo Perry